iamvijaydev/valdat/README.md

 };
 ```
 ## object.shape
-Checks if the object has the exact shape as provided.
+Checks if this object has the exact shape as provided.
 ```javascript
 const schema = {
     preference: valdat.object().shape({